Senior School

 The 2 routes for IBCP are:

-IBCP students also pick 2 IB courses.
-This allows for specialization of knowledge and skills in their favorite subject area.
+• IBCP students also pick 2 IB courses.
+This allows for specialization of knowledge and skills in their favourite subject area.
 Examples of this would be taking BTEC with Sport Science, Computer Science, Art, Theatre or Music.
 Students could also acquire a new language, beneficial for a global hospitality career.

-All students have two periods per week dedicated to the Personal and Professional Skills course looking at Personal Development, Intercultural Understanding, Thinking Processes and Communication skills.
+• All students have two periods per week dedicated to the Personal and Professional Skills course which looks at Personal Development, Intercultural Understanding, Thinking Processes and Communication skills.

-As IB students they will also be carrying out Service Learning and studying a self initiated Language Development course.
+• As IB students they will also be carrying out a Community Engagement Project and also studying Language and Cultural Studies.

 English Language & Literature SL